-Los Angeles (AFP) - "Sully," the real-life story of a pilot who landed his disabled jet on New York's Hudson River, grounded the competition at the North American box office for a second week, industry data showed on Monday.
+"Sully," the story of a real-life pilot who landed his disabled jetliner on New York's Hudson River, stayed atop the North American box office this weekend, industry estimates showed Sunday.

-The Clint Eastwood-directed film has earned $70.2 million at the box office in its first two weeks.
+The Clint Eastwood-directed film has piled up a whopping $70.5 million at the box office in its first two weeks.

-In second place was horror flick "Blair Witch," a follow-up of the 1999 "The Blair Witch Project," which earned $9.6 million.
+Horror flick "Blair Witch," a follow-up of the 1999 "The Blair Witch Project," opened in second place at the box office at $9.7 million.

 Rounding out the top 10 films were: